PDA-UR/Sketchable-Interaction/SI-Doc/abstract_concept/abstract_concept.md

 ### Collision
 Colliding two interactive regions for triggering actions is one of the three fundamental concepts of interactive regions.
-As shown in the example of the previous section *Concept*, every interaction which users can perform with SI always requires interactive regions to collide, beginning from sketching other interactive regions, over assigning linking relationships or manipulation of data associated to an artifact a region is liked to.
+As shown in the example in the previous section *Concept*, every interaction which users can perform with SI always requires interactive regions to collide, beginning from sketching other interactive regions, over assigning linking relationships or manipulation of data associated to an artifact a region is liked to.

 ### Effect

 Actions occur once regions collide or are part of a user-defined *process-graph*.
 In order to trigger effects, region involved in the collision must satisfy the effect's *capability* requirement.
-If both regions are capable to handle effects (e.g. one is capable of emitting an effect, and the other ,is capable of receiving that effect), the effects are applied to the regions.
+If both regions are capable to handle effects (e.g. one is capable of emitting an effect, and the other, is capable of receiving that effect), the effects are applied to the regions.
 For example, moving a delete region into another region triggers the *deletion effect* which every region by default is capable of receiving.
 Therefore, the other region is deleted.
+However, the *deletion effect* is special, due to the fact that two *deletion regions* can intersect and it is not entirely intuitive to determine which region is to be deleted if not both.
+This is due to the fact, that every region must have the *capability* to be deleted.
+Here, SI checks the *linking* states of those regions.
+Therefore, a *deletion region* linked to a mouse courser or finger which is explicitly moved by a user will always delete the other colliding *deletion region*.
+Sketching a new *deletion region* so that it interects with another *deletion region* will always lead to the older one being deleted.

 ### Capability
 Capabilities describe whether effects are legal to be emitted or received by a specific type of region.